-Nearly all posts from the reign of Mors IV were lost in the EZPlague.
+Nearly all chroniles from the reign of Mors IV were lost in the EZPlague.
 The lack of direct evidence makes reconstruction of events difficult, but some documentation is provided in the form of the View from Benacia, a semiregular newsblog in production at the time; Issues 47 through approximately 76 cover the events of his time on the throne.

 Duke of Brookshire at the time of his accession, Mors IV abdicated the Ducal throne upon becoming Kaiser and left it to his outgoing predecessor.
 He reportedly began his reign with an elaborate roleplay-style coronation post, the details of which are lost to time but which, beginning with him slamming open the doors of the throne room and striding in, firmly proclaimed the unbending, grim, death-obsessed persona that the Kaiser would strive to keep up throughout his time on the throne.

 Early in the Kaiser's reign, he introduced the notion of an Imperial Ombudsman, a popularly-elected advisor to the Kaiser to serve as a safe conduit for public concerns.
 The idea was inspired as a means of healing the damage to trust in the Kaisership that had been done in the wake of the Alexandretta Rebellion.
 Eventually instituted in Imperial Decree 150, the process of identifying eligible voters, nominating candidates, and voting consumed the first third of Mors' time on the throne.